Law School Partnership Project

 What Law Schools Can Do

-We are building partnerships between Gideon’s Promise, public defender offices across the South, and law schools committed to justice.
-We are asking law schools to contribute to the training and support of their graduates for up to one year, or to help us identify sponsors for their graduates.
-In return, Gideon’s Promise will place the graduate in a southern public defender office and provide three-years of training and mentorship through our CORE 101 Program.
-The office will guarantee that within the first year, the graduate will be moved into a full-time position.
+In 2013, we launched the Law School Partnership Program to help us build partnerships between Gideon’s Promise, our partner public defender offices and law schools committed to justice.
+We are asking law schools to support their graduates for up to one year.
+In return, Gideon’s Promise will place the graduate in a Gideon’s Promise partner public defender office and provide three-years of training through our CORE 101 Program.
+The partner public defender office will guarantee that within the first year, the graduate will be moved into a full-time position.
 Therefore, by providing support up front, law schools can help their graduates secure permanent employment, acquire the training and support they need, and join a transformative movement as important as any in the legal profession.

 1 On March 18, 1963, the Supreme Court decision in the landmark case, Gideon v.
 Wainwright, held that under the Sixth Amendment of the Constitution, legal counsel is to be provided in criminal cases for defendants who are unable to afford their own attorneys.